The history of Bitcoin is short and filled with action, has already reshaped the way we experience digital currencies in its 11 years of existence.

 Over the year, Bitcoin’s price continues to decline, losing more than 70% of its value, eventually falling to the mid $3000 range.

-However, as the year enters its second quarter, the price shows signs of potential recovery, with a retraction back to the $5000 range.
+In the second quarter of the year, the price showed signs of potential recovery, with a retraction back to the $5000 range.

-And the fundamentals, as always, remain the same.
+And the fundamentals of Bitcoin, as always, remain the same.

 If there is one thing we can learn from, it is history.